Your Medical Records

 Requesting Registry Records

-According to the Personal Data Act, you have the right to know what personal data Region Skåne holds about you, including your electronic medical records; this is called a registry record.
-You can order such a registry record for free once per year.
+You have the right to know what personal data Region Skåne holds about you, including your electronic medical records; this is called a registry record.
+You can order such a registry record for free.